jeastham1993/continuous-delivery/README.md

 ## Testing

-To build and test the application locally, run build.cmd from the repository root.
+To build and test the application locally, run *commit.cmd* from the repository root.

+If you would like to run the full suite of acceptance tests, first run a successful build of the commit.cmd then execute *acceptance.cmd*.